 Maximizing student achievement is one of the most important goals for all educators.
 Collecting, analyzing, and responding to student data have been shown to be effective ways of improving the achievement levels of all students.
 The data-based, decision-making process allows teams of educators to make instructional decisions by relying on sound achievement information, thus maximizing the effectiveness of day-to-day teaching.

-the effective responses of the process and your role in the process.
+the effective less of ally As a data team member, you need to understand the team process and your role in the process.

 Data Analysis Teaming